Radio observations point to a moderately relativistic outflow in the fast X-ray transient EP241021a: Multi-wavelength Afterglow Modeling

 The observed behavior is broadly consistent with expectations of an external forward shock expanding into a uniform medium, for which $\nu_m \propto t^{-3/2}$ and $F_m \approx$ constant, and rules out any major contribution from reverse shock.

-We use the best sampled light curve at 5.5 GHz to characterize the afterglow temporal evolution.
-We use a smoothly broken power law to fit the data, as described in \citet{Ricci2025}.
-The flux is seen to rise with index $\alpha_1$=0.49$\pm$0.08 (68\% confidence level), peak at around 40 d (rest-frame), then decay with slope $\alpha_2$= 2.6$\pm$0.4 (68\% c. l.).
+We use the best-sampled radio light curve at 5.5 GHz, including our 6 GHz observations, to characterize the afterglow temporal evolution.
+A smoothly broken power-law fit \citep{Ricci2025} yields a rising slope of $\alpha_1 = 0.7 \pm 0.08$ (68\% confidence level), peaking at $\sim$40 d (rest frame), followed by a decay with slope $\alpha_2 = 1.9 \pm 0.1$ (68\% c.l.).

 The early rise, although likely affected by ISS, is consistent with the expected behavior for $\nu_r \lesssim \nu_m$, as also suggested by the spectral index $\beta_1\approx$-1/3.
 The steep late-time decay helps further constraining models as it disfavors quasi-spherical outflows, such as mildly relativistic cocoon or choked jet models \citep[e.g.,][]{Troja2019}, and points to a collimated outflow.

 Our empirical analysis shows that the radio emission in the range 2-17 GHz is broadly consistent with the evolution of optically thin synchrotron radiation from a population of shock-accelerated electrons.
 This allows us to place an upper limit on the self-absorption frequency $\nu_{sa} \lesssim$5 GHz, which in turn provides an independent constraint on the bulk Lorentz factor, $\Gamma \approx$4 \citep{BarniolDuran2013}.
 In contrast, the optical and near-infrared counterpart of EP241021a display a much more complex behavior, with a prominent bump at $\approx$7 d followed by a shallow long-lasting decay \citep{Busmann2025}.
 Non-standard evolution is also observed at X-ray energies (Sec. \ref{sec:chandra}).
 Therefore, we exclude the late-time ($\gtrsim$7 d) optical and X-ray data from our modeling and test whether a basic afterglow model can consistently describe the radio dataset and the early optical and X-ray observations.